mre/endler.dev/content/2025/choosing-rust/index.md

 No, it is not easy to write correct, secure C code.
 No, not even if you're extra careful and disciplined.

-`ls` is 5k lines long.
+`ls` is five thousand lines long.
 (Check out the [source code](https://github.com/coreutils/coreutils/blob/master/src/ls.c)).
 That's a lot of code for printing file names and metadata and a big attack surface!

 > "Rust can only ever match C performance at best and is usually slower"